 Figure 6-7 shows the Application Settings section of the application configuration page.
 In it, you define application settings that apply to all the instances of the application.
-For details of the properties shown in this section, see "Application Settings" (page 112).
+For details of the properties shown in this section, see "Application Settings" (page 110).

-Figure 6-7 The Application Settings section of the Applications page
+Figure 6-7 The Application Settings section of the application configuration page